knetikmedia/knetikcloud-java-client/docs/ContentPollsApi.md

 List and search polls

 Get a list of polls with optional filtering.
 Assets will not be filled in on the resources returned.
-Use &#39;Get a single poll&#39; to retrieve the full resource with assets for a given item as needed.
+Use &#39;Get a single poll&#39; to retrieve the full resource with assets for a given item as needed. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY

 ### Example
 ```java